k-int/crowdcat/README.md

 This GIST is handy:: https://gist.github.com/ianibo/0670970fccc7f424924f

+# WARNING

+The Jena / virtuoso libraries seem to do some clever bytecode manipulation and caching -- and does not seem to survive the groovy dynamic reloading process.
+Be wary of exceptions like

+    org.apache.jena.shared.JenaException: java.lang.IllegalStateException: The type registry TypeRegistry(id=778613057,loader=sun.misc.Launcher$AppClassLoader) does not know about type id 3883

+that indicate reloading is out of sync with the library.
+Full app restart is needed in this case.

 # Some handy sparql

 Virtuoso should be ruunning a web SPARQL endpont at http://localhost:8890/sparql.
 Here are some queries to try out